 Crop Factor Calculator

-Calculate the equivalent focal length of a lens on a crop-sensor camera compared to full-frame.
-Use this when comparing lenses across different camera systems or predicting field of view.
+Calculate the full-frame equivalent focal length of a lens on a crop-sensor camera by multiplying the actual focal length by the sensor's crop factor.
+Use it when comparing lenses across systems, predicting field of view, or planning gear purchases.

 About this calculator